kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-DTG.md

 {% endplantuml %}

-#### Interactive Selection Before Download is Started
+### Interactive Selection Before Download is Started

 In this scenario, the metadata for an item was downloaded, the default tracks were selected, but the download wasn't yet started.
 The application calls item.getTrackSelector(), makes a selection and applies it.
 The selected tracks are downloaded as part of the normal download.

-#### Interactive Selection After Download is Finished
+### Interactive Selection After Download is Finished

 The entire item has downloaded.
 The user now decides to download additional tracks - such as another audio language.
 The application calls item.getTrackSelector(), makes a selection and applies it.
 Then, item.startDownload() is called again, to start downloading the extra tracks.

-#### Preference-based Selection
+### Preference-based Selection

-The application should have a policy on track selection, for example:
+The application may have a policy on track selection, for example:
 - Always choose the highest quality video
 - Always prefer audio in the user's UI language